johnnygreen/laravel-grunt/README.md

 - npm install coffee-script -g ( only if you want the coffee grunt task )
 - gem install compass ( only if you want to use SASS )
 - npm install bower -g ( assets/js/vendor/component.json )
-- PHP 5.4 for some built it server goodness
+- PHP 5.4 for some built-in server goodness

 Get things rolling:
 <pre>